310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-okay. then let’s set myself aside for now… the ones i’m actually worried about are chiaki and midori. they really are running late, aren’t they? could something have happened?
+okay. then let’s set myself aside for now… the ones i am actually worried about are chiaki and midori. they really are running [late], aren’t they? could something have happened?
 {% endbubble %}

 {% bubble Shinobu v2 %}